William Tempest

 William Tempest is a British fashion designer.

 Early life

 Tempest was born in Crewe, UK, and studied for a National Diploma in Fashion Design & Textiles at Mid Cheshire College.
-He moved to London at the age of 18 to study at the London College of Fashion where he gained a first class honors degree in fashion design and technology.
+He moved to London at the age of 18 to study at the London College of Fashion.

 Career

 He has worked for designers Giles Deacon in London and Jean-Charles de Castelbajac in Paris.
 Tempest was selected by Donatella Versace to show his first collection at London Fashion Week, as part of the Fashion Fringe at Covent Garden initiative created by Colin McDowell.
 The following year he made his debut at New York Fashion Week and received the WGSN Global Fashion Award for Best Emerging Brand & Retailer, and presented to him by Fern Mallis.
 His collection was immediately picked up by retailers, including Browns and Harrods, London.
 His designs have been worn by Kate Moss, Rihanna, Victoria Beckham and Emma Watson, among others.